 However, there are many more things to do in Florence besides the most popular sights.
 Should you visit those, too?
-Of course.
+Of course!
 There is nothing like seeing the David in person, the Ponte Vecchio is beautiful, and the Uffizi Gallery is a must for art lovers or those who just want to see some of the “biggies” like the Botticelli room (and if you go to the Uffizi, get this Uffizi Art History Guide for a more interesting and rewarding visit, and try Rick Steves’ Florence Guide, my favorite guidebooks for Europe: (click on the book image for details)

 I hope that these suggestions give you a better experience there, one filled with many meaningful moments that add up to a dream trip!
 Here are my 30 things to do in Florence, some of which are still on the beaten path, and some well off of it.